tomzx/blog.tomrochette.com-content/agi/set-relation-language/article.md

 - x Relation y
 	- Tom isA human
 	- Tom knows programming
-	- Tom knows agi? (how do we determine the NOT operation based on relations alone?)
+	- Tom knows agi? (how do we determine the NOT operation based on relations alone? if there's no relation, then it implies the NOT operator)

 # Sources
 - https://en.wikibooks.org/wiki/Set_Theory/Relations